-This feature is available with Paradise hearing aids and newer and replaces the TK/Gain 35 dB tab.
+This feature is available with Paradise hearing aids and newer.

 The Soft noise reduction slider is available in all programs.
 The default setting is off.

 When adjusting the slider to a strong setting, the amount of gain attenuation applied increases.
 The amount of attenuation applied across the frequency range depends on the acoustic characteristics of the incoming signal.
 The maximum amount of attenuation that can be achieved is 20 dB within a frequency band.